 Look into debt solutions

-Sometimes the best option for you might be a debt solution which may include getting an or even filing for bankruptcy.
+Sometimes the best option for you might be a debt solution which may include getting an Administration Order or even filing for bankruptcy.
 Not every option will be suitable for your situation, and you can speak to a debt adviser for advice before doing anything.
 To help you understand more, we’ve written a helpful guide to the different types of debt solution that talks through them in more detail.